-NQBP sponsors the Weipa Fishing Classic which is held on the Queen’s Birthday long weekend annually.
-NQBP representatives host a BBQ each morning for the boaties setting out for a day of fishing.
+NQBP sponsors the Weipa Fishing Classic which is held every year in June.
+NQBP representatives host a BBQ each morning for the competition entrants and their families setting out for a day of fishing.

-At the end of each day, the participants and community gather at the Weipa School grounds to celebrate the successes of the day and generally enjoy a well-supported community event.
+At the end of each day, the participants and the wider community gather at the Weipa Cape College oval to celebrate the successes of the day and enjoy a well-supported community event.

-NQBP has provided a number of EcoPorts grants to schools in our port communities.
+Each year NQBP provides a total of ten EcoPorts grants to schools in our port communities.

 For more information on this program, visit our Communities page.

 In 2016, NQBP supported the release of AUSMEPA’s new Junior Ranger Guides.
 The guides will provide Indigenous Ranger Groups in and around Weipa with additional support when engaging young people to care for land and sea.